BakxY/CLI-Server-Manager/README.md

 ## I'm missing a feature

 If your missing anything in this tool, that would be beneficial to your workflow.
 Please create a issue, so I can add it to the tool asap

-## Install??

-### Windows

-WIP

-### Linux

-WIP

-### Mac

-I sadly don't have a mac, so I can't give you an example install on macOs.
-If anybody has a mac and install this tool.
-It would be welcomed if you document the steps and create a PR in this repo